edurange/edurange-flask-docs/docs/instructor/scenario_guide.md

 ## Scenario Guide

-This guide is a step by step walkthrough for creating and managing scenarios for student groups.
+This guide is a step by step walkthrough for instructors on creating and managing scenarios for student groups.